-The first two are normal waybills for ladings to and from local customers repectivly.
-On the combined bill the waybill side gets a color coding according to chapter 8 (color printing or self adhesive point).
+The first two are normal waybills for ladings to local customers.
+On the combined bill the waybill side gets a color coding according to chapter 8.
 On the interchange waybill the side with the run back direction is color coded for the freight destination.